-Phenylpropanoids have antiviral, antibacterial and anti-fungal abilities and cleanse the receptor sites of the cells.
+- Phenylpropanoids have antiviral, antibacterial and anti-fungal abilities and cleanse the receptor sites of the cells.
 Cells can’t communicate without clean receptor sites, causing the body to malfunction which results in disease.
 Oils that contain phenylpropanoids include basil, cassia, clove, cinnamon, anise, oregano and peppermint.

-- Sesquiterpenes help deliver oxygen to the body’s tissues and help make it more difficult for bacteria, viruses and cancer cells to survive.
+- Sesquiterpenes help deliver oxygen to the body’s tissues.
+Also, help make it more difficult for bacteria, viruses and cancer cells to survive.
 Frankincense, myrrh, ginger, cedarwood, spikenard, black pepper, vetiver, patchouli are some of the essential oils that contain sesquiterpenes.

 - Monoterpenes are known for their antiviral, antiseptic and bactericidal properties.
 Found in most essential oils, monoterpenes help reprogram miswritten information within the cellular memory.
-Aromatherapists frequently use monoterpenes in mucus membrane tonics as decongestants, for the best results.
+For example, aromatherapists frequently use monoterpenes in mucus membrane tonics as decongestants, for the best results.

 Scents and the Nervous System

 Your nervous system helps control and coordinate body functions, including breathing and digestion.
 The nervous system is what makes it possible for you to comprehend and respond to everything around you.
-Research has shown essential oils that include cedarwood, frankincense, orange, valerian root and lavender have a healthy effect on the biochemistry of the nervous system.
+Therefore, research shows essential oils that include cedarwood, frankincense, orange, valerian root and lavender have a healthy effect on the biochemistry of the nervous system.

 Look for Purity

 The quality is critical.
-Look for 100% pure (never diluted), therapeutic grade oils from plants.
+Therefore, look for 100% pure (never diluted), therapeutic grade oils from plants.
 Never synthetic fragrance, perfumes or oils that can be toxic and often contain allergenic chemical compounds.
 Price is a good sign of quality.
-If it’s extremely cheap, you can bet that it isn’t pure, therapeutic grade oil.
+Moreover, if it’s extremely cheap, you can bet that it isn’t pure, therapeutic grade oil.

 Essential oils are highly concentrated plant derivatives.
-They may trigger a powerful reaction if applied directly to the skin.
-The key to safely using them is to dilute the oil with a carrier oil like coconut oil, jojoba, grapeseed oil or shea butter.
+Therefore, they may trigger a powerful reaction if applied directly to the skin.
+The key to safely using them is to dilute the oil with a carrier oil.
+These include, coconut oil, jojoba, grapeseed oil or shea butter.
 Experiment with different carrier and essential oil combinations to find one that suits you best.
 The amount of carrier oil used will vary depending on the recipe you’re making for a face mask, lotion, healing aid, rub, etc.